IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 Stereotypical thinking can lead to seeing something as normal or natural, or 'just the way things are'. *Gender Stereotyping as a Human Rights Violation* explains how relying on gender stereotypes can affect people's human rights:

-> The harm is caused by the application of a stereotypical belief to an individual (e.g., through a state enforcing a gender stereotype into a law) in such a way as to negatively affect the recognition, exercise, or enjoyment of their rights and freedoms.^[Gender Stereotyping as a Human Rights Violation]
+> The harm is caused by the application of a stereotypical belief to an individual (e.g., through a state enforcing a gender stereotype into a law) in such a way as to negatively affect the recognition, exercise, or enjoyment of their rights and freedoms.\[23]

 Commission staff should be aware of their biases and how it affects their work with men and boys. *Integrating a Gender Perspective into Human Rights Investigations* explains that biases and stereotypes can lead us to overlook important information: